Mindfulness Retreat for Educators

-- 50% Baseline + Needs-Based Funding – for individuals who have previously attended at least one meditation retreat longer than a weekend.
+- 40% Baseline + Needs-Based – for individuals who have previously attended at least one meditation retreat longer than a weekend.

-Lodging Types available for this fellowship include Red Feather Double or equivalent.
-Retreatants may pay to upgrade or choose to downgrade if they wish.
-If a Red Feather Double or equivalent is not available, fellowship funding can be used for the next level of housing down.
-Please see all housing options here.
+- The lodging types available for these scholarships are our Red Feather Doubles.
+Retreatants may pay to upgrade or may choose a lodging type of lesser value if they wish.
+If the Red Feather Double is not available, scholarship funding will be used for the Tent Single.

 Rona Wilensky is Director of Mindfulness Programs and a senior faculty member for SMART in Education—a research-based mindfulness program for educators at PassageWorks Institute.
 She has served on the Leadership Council of the Initiative on Contemplative Teaching and Learning at Garrison Institute and has helped plan and facilitate convenings on contemplative practice and social justice.
 She served as founding principal of New Vista High School in Boulder, Colorado from 1992 – 2009.